Rails Application¶

 description "Get user's recent orders"

-parameter :limit, type: :integer, default: 5
+param :limit, type: :integer, desc: "Number of orders to return", default: 5

 orders = Order.where(user_id: user_id)